thelukasssheee/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network, which was described in a [blog by nVidia](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars).
+My model consists of a convolution neural network, derived from a powerful network by [nVidia](https://devblogs.nvidia.com/) which was described in [their blog](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars).

 with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)